How we started

 - 2014 LDA developed an e-learning module together with the Royal College of General Practitioners and paid to make this freely available to all health professionals.
 LDA also contributed to an awareness video with Hiblio TV, the digital TV Health Services under Torbay Hospital.

-- 2015 LDA provided a briefing for a House of Lords debate on Lyme disease and had several review articles published in medical journals.
+- 2015 LDA provided a briefing for a House of Lords debate on Lyme disease and had several review articles published in medical journals and a forestry journal.
+A primary care exhibition was attended and several talks provided for the general public.